-Whatever beauty enhancement is available on the market, if any of them gets associated with cancer or any life-threatening disease, the demand and its efficiency, of course, can get concerning and question.
-So when the news broke that breast implants can cause cancer, the need to know the truth and the fear of breast augmentation patients rose remarkably.
+Whatever beauty enhancement is available on the market, if any of them gets associated with cancer or any life-threatening disease, the demand and its efficiency, of course, can be concerning and may be questioned.
+So when the news broke that breast implants can cause cancer, the need to know the truth and the fear of patients undergoing breast augmentation rose remarkably.
 Let us find the truth about breast implants cancer, its symptoms, and if patients with breast implants should really be concerned about this type of cancer.

 Breast implants cancer: Is it true?